 Ohio EPA completed a study of the City of West Carrollton's source of drinking water to determine its susceptibility.
 According to the study, the aquifer (water rich zone) that supplies water to the City of West Carrollton has a high susceptibility to contamination.
-This determination is based on the following:

-lack of a protective layer of clay overlying the aquifer; shallow depth (less than 15 feet below ground surface) of the aquifer; and the presence of significant poten-tial contaminant sources in the protection area.
-The City of West Carrollton has developed and implemented a comprehensive wellhead protection plan to help prevent additional contamination from entering the aquifer and prevent the existing contamination from impacting the drinking water source.
-The protection plan contains an education component, source control strategies, a contingency and emergency response plan, and ground water monitoring strategies.
+This determination is based on the following: lack of a protective layer of clay overlying the aquifer; shallow depth (less than 15 feet below ground surface) of the aquifer; and the presence of significant potential contaminant sources in the protection area.
+The City of West Carrollton has developed and implemented a comprehensive wellhead protection plan to help prevent additional contamination from entering the aquifer and prevent the existing contamination component, source control strategies, a contingency and emergency response plan, and ground water monitoring strategies.
 More information about the source water assessment or what consumers can do to help protect the aquifer is available by calling (937) 847-6070.